Limited Clients. Proven Results.

-A conviction of domestic violence in Beachwood, or anywhere in Ohio, has serious penalties.
-Domestic violence can be a misdemeanor or a felony.
-A conviction for domestic violence cannot be expunged.
-Subsequent domestic violence convictions have increased penalties.
-Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
+A conviction of domestic violence in Beachwood, Ohio, has serious penalties.
+Domestic violence can be either a felony or a misdemeanor.
+A domestic violence conviction is on your record forever.
+Any later domestic violence charges will be considered a higher degree based upon the prior.
+Penalties range from felony with mandatory prison time to misdemeanor sentences.
 For example, conviction of a:

 Fourth Degree Felony Domestic Violence